Phoenix-ComputerCraft/CCKit2/README.md

 ### 1. Installation
 #### Phoenix
+**NOTE: These instructions are written for the future.
+CCKit2 is not currently available in the public repos.
+More information will be provided when CCKit2 is available on Phoenix.**

 These steps only apply to users who installed the "minimal" OS without a desktop.
 Desktop users already have everything installed.

 Install the `cckit2` package through `apt`: